BBC Master: Master AIV

 The Master AIV (Advanced Interactive Videodisc) was essentially a Master Turbo model with a SCSI interface and a VFS (Videodisc Filing System) ROM added, and formed the basis of the BBC Domesday System.
-Although normally supplied as part of a Domesday System, with LaserVision player, Domesday videodiscs, monitor and trackerball included, an upgrade kit was also available to turn a normal BBC Master into a Domesday System.
+Although normally supplied as part of a Domesday System, with LaserVision player, Domesday videodiscs, monitor and trackball included, an upgrade kit was also available to turn a normal BBC Master into a Domesday System.

 Master ET

 The ET (Econet Terminal) system was designed for use in a network and as such had no interfaces except RGB and Composite video, plus an Econet interface module and ANFS fitted as standard (it was usually an option).
 It used the same main circuit board as the Master 128, but the components for missing interfaces were simply not fitted (though there was nothing stopping them being added later by someone with appropriate soldering skills).
 The internal ROM also contained much less software than that of the Master 128.
 This reduced configuration allowed the machine to be priced somewhat cheaper than the Master 128, being introduced at £399.